History of the Internet: ARPANET

 Robert Taylor was promoted to the head of the Information Processing Techniques Office (IPTO) at Advanced Research Projects Agency (ARPA) in 1966.
 He intended to realize Licklider's ideas of an interconnected networking system.
 As part of the IPTO's role, three network terminals had been installed: one for System Development Corporation in Santa Monica, one for Project Genie at University of California, Berkeley, and one for the Compatible Time-Sharing System project at Massachusetts Institute of Technology (MIT).
 Taylor's identified need for networking became obvious from the waste of resources apparent to him.

 For each of these three terminals, I had three different sets of user commands.
 So if I was talking online with someone at S.D.C. and I wanted to talk to someone I knew at Berkeley or M.I.T. about this, I had to get up from the S.D.C. terminal, go over and log into the other terminal and get in touch with them....

 I said, oh man, it's obvious what to do: If you have these three terminals, there ought to be one terminal that goes anywhere you want to go where you have interactive computing.
 That idea is the ARPAnet.

 Bringing in Larry Roberts from MIT in January 1967, he initiated a project to build such a network.
 Roberts and Thomas Merrill had been researching computer time-sharing over wide area networks (WANs).
 Wide area networks emerged during the late 1950s and became established during the 1960s.
 At the first ACM Symposium on Operating Systems Principles in October 1967, Roberts presented a proposal for the "ARPA net", based on Wesley Clark's idea to use Interface Message Processors (IMP) to create a message switching network.
 At the conference, Roger Scantlebury presented Donald Davies' work on a hierarchical digital communications network using packet switching and referenced the work of Paul Baran at RAND.
-Roberts incorporated the packet switching and routing concepts of Davies and Baran into the ARPANET design and upgraded the proposed communications speed from 2.4 kbit/s to 50 kbit/s.
+Roberts incorporated the packet switching concepts proposed by Davies into the ARPANET design.
+He upgraded the proposed communications speed from 2.4 kbit/s to 50 kbit/s and sought input from Baran.

 ARPA awarded the contract to build the network to Bolt Beranek & Newman.
 The "IMP guys", led by Frank Heart and Bob Kahn, developed the routing, flow control, software design and network control.
-The first ARPANET link was established between the Network Measurement Center at the University of California, Los Angeles (UCLA) Henry Samueli School of Engineering and Applied Science directed by Leonard Kleinrock, and the NLS system at Stanford Research Institute (SRI) directed by Douglas Engelbart in Menlo Park, California at 22:30 hours on October 29, 1969.
+The first ARPANET link was established between the Network Measurement Center at the University of California, Los Angeles (UCLA) Henry Samueli School of Engineering and Applied Science led by Leonard Kleinrock, and the NLS system at Stanford Research Institute (SRI) led by Douglas Engelbart in Menlo Park, California at 22:30 hours on October 29, 1969.
+With reference to the actions of the graduate and undergraduate students working with the IMPs, Kleinrock said: